Jeffrey Glen Baker

 - Debut April 4, 2005

-A back-up for most of his major league career, Baker received some more playing time when the Miami Marlins' starting first baseman when Mike Morse went on the disabled list in late May of 2015, as he was asked to be the starter against lefthanders.
+A journeyman backup in his major league career, Baker received some more playing time when the Miami Marlins' starting first baseman, Mike Morse, went on the disabled list in late May 2015, as he was asked to be the starter against left-handers.
 In two consecutive starts for Miami, on May 30th and June 3rd, he combined with slugger Giancarlo Stanton for back-to-back homers.
 The first of these occasions came against reliever Alex Torres of the New York Mets in the 9th inning of a 9-5 win, and the second off Jon Lester of the Chicago Cubs in the 5th inning of a 7-3 win.
+A month later, Jeff's career was over.